emma-mens/dl-hardware-project/Readme.md

 We noticed some use cases that weren't able to run as stated below:
 1. The simulator for single PE couldn't handle 1x1 kernel for convolution so we had to use 2x2 and scale our results accordingly.
-2. For the 4x4 PE array, the simulator hang after the forth tile.
+2. For the 4x4 PE array, the simulator hangs after the fourth tile for a 2x2 ifmap.
 3. The output failed to match the expected values when the input/weight values were greater than one and the biases not carefully constructed to keep the outputs small.

+Our custom layer shapes are in workloads/layer_shapes and are labeled gcnn_\*.
+Our ifmap, weights, biases are all in workloads under names shape_gcnn\*.

+We also have our report and poster in the repository as well.

-# ---- ORIGINAL README -----
+# ---- ORIGINAL README FOR LAB 4-----

 # DNN Architecture Evaluation Infrastructure